 When you contact the office it’s good to have a clear list of questions

-What are the exact dimensions of your area and the overall room?
+- What are the exact dimensions of your area and the overall room?

 What is the furniture requirement?

 All dorms are furnished in a basic but sufficient way.
 All have a standard twin bed, a desk, a chair, clothes storage (either a chest or a closet), and usually a bookcase.
 Again check with Residential Life or Residential Assistant, as to what is available in your allocated dorm.
-Things to be mindful about furniture.
+Things to be mindful of about furniture.

 Your closet might not close properly, be prepared to do some repairs

 Your bed and mattress may be older than you!
-When our daughter moved to dorm we bought a Memory Foam Mattress Topper
+When our daughter moved to the dorm we bought a Memory Foam Mattress Topper

 Bring a lamp for your desk.
 Chances are there won’t be one